IP-CAM/copy-opencart-mini-cart-OC-v.1.5.6.4/README.md

 How to copy OpenCart Default Mini Cart Drop Down.

 Below are the thek to copy Mini Cart Drop Down in OpenCart.
+I have attached modified and created file along with readme.

-*Note : Version of OpenCart 1.5.6.4
+*Note : Version of OpenCart 1.5.6.4 used

 1:- Go to Root Directory of Open Cart (My Root Directory is os)